Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 and our machine was running ODS5.

-We first tried installing a Perl 5.8.6 binary from HP’s site but we had a few problems with it like mms clean failing with an access violation.
-If you’ve got the same problem:
+We first tried installing a Perl 5.8.6 binary from HP's site, but we had a few problems with it.
+For example, mms clean failed with an access violation.
+If you've got the same problem:

 perl "-MExtUtils::Command" -e "rm_f" foo.[0-9][0-9]